Our Team

 Postdoctoral Researcher

-Julie Morrissy is an Irish poet, academic, critic, and activist.
+Julie Morrissy is a poet, academic, and critic.
 From 2021-2022, she was the first Poet-in-Residence at the National Library of Ireland.
 Her publication Radical!
-Women and the Irish Revolution is held in the permanent collection of the National Library of Ireland, along with her papers.
-Morrissy’s awards include a creative writing fellowship from the National Endowment of the Humanities (2021-22), the MAKE Theatre Award (2021), a Literature Bursary (2023) and the Next Generation Artist Award (2018) from the Arts Council of Ireland.
-Now based at Mary Immaculate College, University of Limerick on the PATHOS Project, she has previously held fellowships at the University of Notre Dame, Maynooth University, and University College Dublin.
-Morrissy holds a PhD in Creative Writing from Ulster University, and separate degrees in Literature and Law.
+Women and the Irish Revolution is archived at the National Library of Ireland, along with her papers.
+Morrissy’s awards include creative writing fellowships from the Fulbright Commission, the National Endowment of the Humanities, and the John Pollard Newman Foundation, as well as the Next Generation Artist Award and a Literature Bursary from the Arts Council of Ireland.
+She has held postdoctoral appointments at the University of Notre Dame, Maynooth University, and University College Dublin.
+Morrissy holds a PhD in Creative Writing from Ulster University, and separate degrees in Literature, and Law.

 PhD Researcher